puppetlabs/puppet-docs/source/pe/3.7/puppet_config.markdown

 * the type and version of the client's OS
 * the installed version of PE

-If you wish to disable update checks (e.g. if your company policy forbids transmitting this information), you will need to add the following line to the `/etc/puppetlabs/installer/answers.install` file:
+There are two methods to disable update checking (e.g. if your company policy forbids transmitting this information), one of which is specific to platforms using systemd (currently RHEL-7 and SLES-12 only).

-    q_pe_check_for_updates=n
+* If your platform **DOES NOT** use systemd, you can disable update checks by adding the following line to the `/etc/puppetlabs/installer/answers.install` file:

+    `q_pe_check_for_updates=n`

-Keep in mind that if you delete the `/etc/puppetlabs/installer/answers.install` file, update checking will resume.
+   **Note**: if you delete the `/etc/puppetlabs/installer/answers.install` file, update checking will resume.

+* If your platform uses systemd, you can disable updates by creating the following file:

+    `/etc/puppetlabs/puppetserver/opt-out`

+  As long as this file is present, Puppet Server will not check in for updates.
+(Note that this method will work on all platforms, not just those using systemd.)

 * * *